The sleep training methods that did not work for my baby (and what we did instead)

 Returning to bed-sharing, feeding throughout the night, and rocking my child to sleep

-The pivotal decision to embrace bed-sharing, feeding throughout the night, and holding and rocking my child for naps became the cornerstone of our journey.
+The pivotal decision to embrace bedsharing, feeding throughout the night, and holding and rocking my baby for naps became the cornerstone of our journey.
 Moreover, guilt-free bed-sharing allowed us to share intimate moments, fostering a deep sense of security and closeness.
 Feeding throughout the night reduced my baby’s night wakes and the disruption of those wakes (Read another blog about the night-time nurture benefits).
 Returning to our intuitive approach brought peace to our household, with restful nights and contented days.
 It affirmed our power as parents, reminding me that the most authentic path lies in honouring our child's unique needs and fostering a loving connection.

 Focusing on circadian rhythm optimisation and sensory nourishment